bbauska/W3Cx-4of5-thru-May-2024/README.md

 7.  };
 ```

-If the getCueById method is not implemented (this is the case in some
+<p>If the getCueById method is not implemented (this is the case in some
-browsers), we use the @@polyfill presented in the previous section:
+browsers), we use the @@polyfill presented in the previous section:</p>

 ```
 1.   // for browsers that do not implement the getCueById() method